iwahju/iwahju/README.md

 ## About Me

-- 🔭 I’m currently working on a Affirmation App for a startup.
+- 🔭 I’m currently working on a Affirmation App for a startup
 - 🌱 I’m currently learning on how to make an IOS app and machine learning
 - 🎓 Studying computer science at Emory Unversity
 - 🛫 Love to travel to new and diverse places